-Liposuction should always be performed with the patient’s unique anatomy and individual goals in mind.
-Dr. Partington brings his medical and technical expertise together along with his artistic skills to create a shape as beautiful and unique as the patient.
+The liposuction procedure should always be performed with the patient’s unique anatomy and individual goals in mind.
+At Partington Plastic Surgery, Dr. Partington brings his medical and technical expertise along with his artistic skills to create a shape as beautiful and unique as you are.

 - Upper arms